Amruta Khanvilkar: Further career and acclaim (2015–2021)

 In 2019, she made her Marathi television debut as an actress with a leading role in Jeevlaga, alongside Swapnil Joshi and Siddharth Chandekar.
 The story explore the different shades of relationships, where Khanvilkar plays an unconventional role of Kavya, who has an extramarital affair with her ex-boyfriend.
 Next, Khanvilkar took on the role of the troubled Catholic wife of upright cop (played by Kunal Khemu) in Mohit Suri's action thriller Malang (2020), with several critics praising her performance with fewer words but a more expressive character.
 Malang has earned ₹84.50 crore worldwide thus becoming a commercial success.
 She won the Zee Talkies Comedy Award for Best Actress for Priyadarshan Jadhav's Choricha Mamla, a situational comedy that takes place within a single night.
 Khanvilkar was cast as a modern married woman who sings and dance and need producer to launch her album.
 Ajay Parchure of Lokmat wrote, "has also done her best and perfectly portrays the madness of Shraddha's character."

 The following year, she acted in the Marathi drama Well Done Baby (2021), which depicts the narrative of a modern young couple attempting to identify the purpose of their relationship while simultaneously dealing with the arrival of a new member into their life.
 A Mashable critic stated, "She aces it as Meera.
 Her frustrations, her dilemma, her insecurities, and her urge to gain some kind of normalcy in her life are brought to the fore by Khanvilkar so immaculately."
 The film was released directly on Amazon Prime Video.

 Established actress (2022–present)

-In 2022, She next portrayed a downtrodden girl who never had the authority over her life decisions in Sachin Kundalkar's Pondicherry which was the first Marathi and one of the first Indian feature films to be shot completely on a smartphone.
+In 2022, She next portrayed a downtrodden girl in Sachin Kundalkar's Pondicherry which was the first Marathi and one of the first Indian feature films to be shot completely on a smartphone.
 The Times of Indias Mihir Bhange described her as "a surprise package" and wrote that "her role is brief, but she does complete justice to it."
 Suyog Zore of Cinestaan called it as her best performance till now and wrote, "does a fine job as a woman who is finding it hard to come to terms with her mistake."
-Movie Talkies commended her screen presence and wrote, "despite that glowing face, she handles the tension on the surface very well."
 The film received her second Filmfare Best Supporting Actress nomination.

 Khanvilkar at the trailer launch of Har Har Mahadev in 2022.